 Lilies are a symbol of peace and traditionally represent chastity, virtue, devotion and friendship, depending upon the color.
-No matter the meaning, lilies are cherished gift flowers and power houses of the perennial garden.
+Lilies are cherished gift flowers and power houses of the perennial garden.
 Flower growers know that lilies in the garden naturalize and produce more and more blooms season after season.
 The secret is dividing lily plants.
 Unlike a lot of other bulbs, however, lilies never go completely dormant, so lily transplanting can be a little tricky.
 Learn the tips on how to transplant lilies and divide them for even more of these exotic looking blooms.

 Dividing Lily Plants

 It doesn’t matter if they are Asiatic or Oriental; lilies bring serenity and beauty to any landscape.
 Most bulb flowers undergo a process called naturalization over time.
 This is when the plant produces more bulbs which grow and mature under the soil.
 The original bulbs will slowly fizzle out and either stop producing blooms or grow smaller flowers.

 As the newly formed bulbs get older, they will become the center of the action.
 These need to be lifted and transplanted to make new stands of vigorous blooms.
 In most zones, you can lift the bulbs and separate them, then instantly plant them to overwinter in the ground.
 This is recommended, as the bulbs never go completely dormant and it’s not easy to keep them “fresh” all winter long.
 Only gardeners in the coldest climes will need to store their bulbs indoors and “fool” them with a chilling period before planting outdoors in spring.